Her Heart Was In The Right Place

 I stood behind so he would not fall.
 I then told the girl that I was going to get his nurse.

 Everyone told her the same thing and I think that she got it!
-He was too weak to be out of bed and should not be in a wheel chair or anywhere else outside of bed.
+He was too weak to be out of bed and should not be in a wheelchair or anywhere else outside of bed.
+She now understood, but her heart was in the right place.

 Do you know of someone who should not be out of bed?
 Can you tell me about it in the comments section?